ISISNeutronMuon/InstrumentScripts/doc/source/scans/instrument.rst

     >>> whole_detector = specific_spectra([[1]])

 Will create a new detector function ``whole_detector`` which returns the total counts on detector spectrum 1.
-The user could then runghc
+The user could then run

-    >>> scan(Theta, 0, 2, 0.6, 50, detector=whole_detector)
+    >>> scan("Theta", 0, 2, 0.6, 50, detector=whole_detector)

 To run the scan over those channels, instead of over the default setup.